-If someone gets their hands on your IP (Internet Protocol) address, they can potentially track your moves online, send targeted ads, issue bans in games and websites, and even launch DDoS (Distributed Denial-of-Service) attacks.
-Of course, the subject is wider than that.
-I’m here to explain more about what your IP can reveal and how to avoid it.
+If someone gets their hands on your IP (Internet Protocol) address, they can potentially track your moves online, send targeted ads, and even commit cybercrimes on your behalf.
+Of course, there’s more to the subject, and bad actors may need more than just your IP address for some of these activities.
+So, let’s dive into what your IP can be used for and how you can protect yourself.

 Table of contents